 - 2-3 tablespoons maple syrup

-- Preheat oven to 450 degrees.
+- Preheat oven to 450°F/230° C.

-- In a separate bowl, whisk the gluten free flour, almond milk, salt, ground black pepper and garlic powder in a bowl to make the batter.
+- In a separate bowl, whisk the flour, cornstarch, vegan milk, sea salt, ground black pepper and garlic powder in a bowl to make the batter.
 If the batter is too thick, feel free to thin it out with some more milk and vice versa.
 In a separate bowl, place the breadcrumbs.
 Line it up beside the batter bowl.

 - Bake for 22 minutes.
 Please ensure your oven is completely preheated and hot.